A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Incorporation Approach

 \subsection{Compression}

-In the previous section, we have discussed the energy compaction property of Fourier transform.
-As illustrated in Fig. \ref{fig:fourier_illustration}(b), the energy is concentrated in the lower frequencies.
-Motivated by this property, previous works utilize Fourier transform to obtain sparse representations and remove redundant information (i.e., high frequency components) in the frequency domain.
-Moreover, since noise signals usually appears as high frequencies, it is easy to filter out them in the frequency domain.
-For example, in \cite{FiLM_2022}, authors view time series forecasting from the sequence compression perspective and applies Fourier analysis to keep the part of the representation related to low-frequency Fourier components to remove the impact of noises. \cite{Rippel_nips_2015} proposes spectral pooling that performs dimensionality reduction by truncating the representation in the frequency domain because energy is heavily concentrated in the lower frequencies. \cite{XuCVPR2020} proposes a learning-based frequency selection method to identify the trivial frequency components while removing redundant information.
+Previous works utilize frequency transformation to obtain sparse representations and remove redundant information in the frequency domain.
+Moreover, since noise signals usually appear as high frequencies, it is easy to filter them out in the frequency domain.
+For example, in FiLM~\cite{FiLM_2022}, authors view time series forecasting from the sequence compression perspective and apply Fourier analysis to keep the part of the representation related to low-frequency Fourier components to remove the impact of noises. \cite{Rippel_nips_2015} proposes spectral pooling that performs dimensionality reduction by truncating the representation in the frequency domain because energy is heavily concentrated in the lower frequencies. \cite{XuCVPR2020} proposes a learning-based frequency selection method to identify the trivial frequency components while removing redundant information.

-In addition to data/representation compression, to reduce storage and memory requirements of neural networks, some methods utilize DCT to compress model size, such as compressing CNN and channel attention. \cite{Chen_kdd_2016} converts CNN filter weights to the frequency domain with DCT and uses a low-cost hash function to randomly group frequency parameters into hash buckets.
-To compress and speed up CNNs, \cite{Wang_pami_2019} treats convolution filters as images and decomposes their representations in the DCT frequency domain by discarding a large number of low-energy frequency coefficients without significantly compression romising accuracy. \cite{fcanet_2021} generalizes the compression of the channel attention mechanism in the DCT frequency domain and proposes a multi-spectral channel attention for frequency components selection.